 Welcome:

-Are you facing mental health challenges that threaten your hopes and dreams?
+Are you facing mental health challenges that are oppressive in nature?

 Maybe people are using labels that seem chronic and don’t accurately reflect either what you are experiencing or what you’ve been through!
+Maybe it is hard to put your finger on exactly what is wrong.
 Maybe you’ve had experience with institutionalized care and you don’t want to go back!
 Could it be you are a family member and don’t know how to be supportive!
 Or maybe you’ve been through the fire, found a sense of safety, and are ready to get back to your hopes and dreams!
+I stay current with the latest trauma modalities and believe that healing can help you live the life you want to live.

 I accept many forms of insurance for Telehealth services.
-I work on Friday and Saturday and am currently accepting people on a wait-list.
+I work on Friday and Saturday and may have some opining.
 Please do reach out and inquire about services, I want to hear from you.

-Currently Accepting Clients On A Wait-List for Friday and Saturday Appointments!!
+Currently Accepting Clients for Friday and Saturday Appointments!!

 Family Consultations